lc-cs-172/fall-2025/syllabus.md

 learning in class.  **Assignments are due on Friday at 11:59 PM of the week they are due.** Points will be taken off if submitted late; in some cases, late assignments will not receive any credit.
 Simple assignments are due in about a week.
 More involved assignments will have about 2 weeks to complete.
+We'll grade and return the assignment in about a week after it's due.

 Correctness and clarity are essential, both in programs and writeups.
 Coding style matters.
 A lot.
 Names are especially important, so be sure to use Python